JRG-Developer/MediaRSSParser/README.md

 3) Write unit tests for your changes (as needed).
 If possible, a TDD approach is best!

 If you've never written unit tests before, that's okay!
-You can learn by checking out Jon Reid's (<a href="https://twitter.com/qcoding">@qcoding</a>) excellent <http://qualitycoding.org/>website<a>, including a <a href="http://qualitycoding.org/unit-testing/">section just about unit testing</a>.
+You can learn by checking out Jon Reid's (<a href="https://twitter.com/qcoding">@qcoding</a>) excellent <a href="http://qualitycoding.org">website<a>, including a <a href="http://qualitycoding.org/unit-testing/">section just about unit testing</a>.

 4) Write documentation comments for your changes (as needed).
 If you're proposing new tags be added, you *must* include a link to the namespace documentation.

 This project is (or will be soon) part of CocoaPods specs repo, which includes appledoc-parsed documentation hosted for each pod on <a href="http://cocoadocs.org">CocoaDocs</a>.
-If you're not familar with appledoc, check out Mattt Thompson's (<a href="https://twitter.com/mattt">@matt</a>) introductory <a href="">post about it</a>
+If you're not familar with appledoc, check out Mattt Thompson's (<a href="https://twitter.com/mattt">@matt</a>) introductory <a href="">post about it</a>.

 5) Submit a pull request.